Dictators Are The Last To See A Looming Revolution

 You see, when it comes to embezzling our commonwealth, the Muslims involved will forget that Christians are infidels.
 And the Christians will forget that Muslims are trying to Islamise Nigeria.

-But Nigeria is edging closer to that lone voice that will shout "Ti-mi-șoa-ra!
+But Nigeria is edging closer to that lone voice that will shout, "Ti-mi-șoa-ra!
 Ti-mi-șoa-ra!" for the final time.
-For example, when the news of the arrest of Hushpuppi broke, I took interest in reading the comments sections of the dailies.
+For example, when the news of the arrest of Hushpuppi broke, I took an interest in reading the comments sections of the dailies.

 Likewise, when a video of an Igbo man being tortured by Pakistani drug lords emerged, every comment was based on morality rather than ethnicity.